Byte-Camp/boats-animator-0.13.1/README.md

 # Boats Animator

+THIS PROJECT HAS BEEN FORKED FROM CHARLIELEE (you can find links to his work below)

 A free stop motion animation program created using Electron for Windows, macOS and Linux.

 - **Official homepage:** <https://www.charlielee.uk/boats-animator>